rl-institut/smooth/doc/source/smooth.components.rst

 #.
 In the :func:`__init__` function, define all parameters that are specific to your component, and set default values.

 #.
 Consider if the component requires variable artificial costs depending on system behaviour.
-If it does, the method for setting the appropriate costs is defined in the :func:`prepare_simulation` function.
+If it does, the method for setting the appropriate costs has to be defined in the :func:`prepare_simulation` function of the new component.

 #.
 Define any other functions that are specific to your component.